-1. The Parties reaffirm the importance of establishing a comprehensive dialogue on all issues related to migration, including legal migration in line with the European Union and national competences, root causes of illegal migration, international protection and the prevention of and the fight against illegal migration, migrant smuggling and trafficking in human beings.

-2. Cooperation shall be based on a specific needs-assessment conducted through mutual consultation between the Parties and shall be implemented in accordance with their relevant legislation.
-It shall, in particular, focus on:

-(a) addressing the root causes of illegal migration;

-(b) the development and implementation of national legislation and practices as regards international protection in line with universal principles and standards, and ensuring the respect for the principle of "non refoulement";
+- 1. The Parties reaffirm the importance of establishing a comprehensive dialogue on all issues related to migration, including legal migration in line with the European Union and national competences, the root causes of illegal migration, international protection and the prevention of and the fight against illegal migration, migrant smuggling and trafficking in human beings. - 2.
+Cooperation shall be based on a specific needs-assessment conducted through mutual consultation between the Parties and shall be implemented in accordance with their relevant legislation.
+It shall, in particular, focus on: - (a) addressing the root causes of illegal migration; - (b) the development and implementation of national legislation and practices as regards international protection in line with universal principles and standards, and ensuring the respect for the principle of "non refoulement"; - (c) acknowledging the relevance of the New York Declaration for Refugees and Migrants, adopted by UN General Assembly resolution A/RES/71/1 on 19 September 2016, and strengthening international and regional cooperation, within the framework of the United Nations and relevant regional fora; - (d) the admission rules and rights and status of persons admitted, fair treatment and integration of lawfully residing non-nationals, education and training and measures against racism and xenophobia;

-&lt;sup>1 Done on 28 January 1981, and its Additional Protocol to the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data regarding supervisory authorities and transborder data flows done on 8 November 2001.

-- acknowledging the relevance of the New York Declaration for Refugees and Migrants and strengthening international and regional cooperation, within the framework of the United Nations and relevant regional fora; - (d) the admission rules and rights and status of persons admitted, fair treatment and integration of lawfully residing non-nationals, education and training and measures against racism and xenophobia; - (e) the establishment of an effective and preventive policy against illegal migration, the smuggling of migrants and trafficking in human beings in line with the United Nations Convention Against Transnational Organised Crime and its Protocols which have entered into force for the Parties, including the issue of how to combat networks of smugglers, disrupt criminal networks involved in trafficking in human beings and protect the victims of trafficking; - (f) issues such as organisation, training, best practices and other operational measures to tackle migration-related challenges, notably illegal migration, document security, visa policy with the aim of facilitating citizens' mobility, and border management and migration information systems; and - (g) issues relating to labour activities and the protection of the rights of legal migrants and their family members in accordance with international norms.
+- (e) the establishment of an effective and preventive policy against illegal migration, the smuggling of migrants and trafficking in human beings in line with the United Nations Convention Against Transnational Organised Crime adopted by UN General Assembly resolution A/RES/55/25 on 8 January 2001 and its Protocols which have entered into force for the Parties, including the issue of how to combat networks of smugglers, disrupt criminal networks involved in trafficking in human beings and protect the victims of trafficking; - (f) issues such as organisation, training, best practices and other operational measures to tackle migration-related challenges, notably illegal migration, document security, visa policy with the aim of facilitating citizens' mobility, and border management and migration information systems; and - (g) issues relating to labour activities and the protection of the rights of legal migrants and their family members in accordance with international norms.